 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operation of our system.
-As part of out ongoing commitment to you, last year we replaced water mains on Hamilton, North, Cottage, Mill, Maple, Arlington and Park Streets.
+As part of out ongoing commitment to you, last year we replaced water mains in Cunningham, Garfield, Grant, Lois, Porter, Railroad, Rust, and Woodland Mead roadways.
+In September, DEP performed a Sanitary Survey on our system; no violations were found and we have addressed any issues that were noted.